-In addition, as this process of error discovery is done with full disclosure to customers, MVP can also be very useful for management teams looking to reinvent not only their products but also their business models.
-Using a Minimum Viable Transformation strategy, companies can develop flexible business models ready to be customized based on the input from the first users.
+Also, as this process of error discovery is done with full disclosure to customers, MVP can also be very useful for management teams looking to reinvent not only their products but also their business models.
+Using a Minimum Viable Transformation strategy, companies can develop flexible business models ready to be customised based on the input from the first users.
 They can learn about how the individual elements of their business model interact with each other.

-Transforming from a traditional desktop software business model to a new, software-as-a-service business model, this market leader in the financial software space tried “acting small” and applying the principles of minimum viable product to the big business they managed to achieve success: posting all-time-high revenue numbers ($4.5 billion, up 8 percent from 2013).
+Intuit transformed from a traditional desktop software business model to a new, software-as-a-service business model, this market leader in the financial software space tried “acting small” and applying the principles of minimum viable product to the big business they managed to achieve success: posting all-time-high revenue numbers in 2014 ($4.5 billion, up 8 percent from 2013).

 Intuit’s journey from selling shrink-wrapped desktop products to being a software-as-a-service company required many of their business model elements to change or be reconfigured.
 The innovation team had to understand how it created value through a new hosting platform and new application technologies, how it delivered value through new distribution channels and marketing messages, and how it captured value through a subscription pricing model.